spatie/data-transfer-object/README.md

 }
 ```

 Since PHP 7.4 introduced typed properties, you can type the properties with the new, built-in syntax.
-The upcoming release of PHP 8 will allow even more extensive typing.
+Their values will be validated against the given type and a TypeError will be thrown if the value does not comply with it.

+* **NOTE:** Watch out for the upcoming release of PHP 8.
+More typing features are on the way!

 ```php
 class PostData extends DataTransferObject